evuraan/yellowShoes/README.md

 For example: It was observed to use about `2.2 Mbps` for a `47.1 kbps` FM broadcast.

+# yellowShoes and Docker
+You can run yellowShoes inside a Docker container.
+See the [Docker section](./Docker).

 # Screenshots
 <img src="./Screenshots/Screenshot1.png">
 <img src='./Screenshots/join.png'>